 This sentiment is expressed by some characters in Girl Genius, given the damage that Sparks are known to do (and many of the characters who think so were, indeed, casualties of Spark activity).
 One of these characters is Othar Tryggvassen (GENTLEMAN ADVENTURER), a Spark himself, who decided to set off on a quest to eliminate the Spark from the world, ending with his own death, because he's keenly aware of how dangerous they can be.

 Minimum Security is a very hard, left-leaning environmentalist comic that oftens takes pot shots at science.
 Many characters bomb labs and power plants while celebrating a world in which people remained agrarian.

 No Black Plume frequently parodies this, including a six-part series entitled "Science Will Ruin Your Life".

 Dr. Light: Open your eyes, Dr. Albert Wily!
 Haven't you had enough delusions of world domination?
 You lost because you don't understand the true potential science has for this world.
 Watch and learn.

-Practically every episode of the first season of Super Friends focused not on a villain but on a Well-Intentioned Extremist, a Mad Scientist or a regular scientist whose invention accidentally runs amok.
-An early episode had a scientist gains hyper-intelligence (and a cartoonishly enlarged cranium) due to some sort of radiation experiment, and rather than use his superior intellect to take over the world, decides to broadcast the rays so that everyone on Earth can enjoy the same radically evolved intelligence as him.
+Practically every episode of the first season of Super Friends focused not on a villain but on a Well-Intentioned Extremist, a Mad Scientist, or a regular scientist whose invention accidentally runs amok.
+An early episode had a scientist gain hyper-intelligence (and a cartoonishly enlarged cranium) due to some sort of radiation experiment, and rather than use his superior intellect to take over the world, decides to broadcast the rays so that everyone on Earth can enjoy the same radically evolved intelligence as him.
 Thank god the Justice League saved us from the horrifying fate of becoming smarter!

 Having said that, one Planeteer Alert encourages viewers to learn more about science, since science can be used for good.